 If you’ve not visited Newport, you’ve not done Rhode Island properly.
-This seaside city located on Aquidneck island is often known as the ‘Sailing Capitol of the World’ and draws in visitors from all over the country, eager to explore, and immerse themselves in the rich history and delicious cuisine of this quaint New England gem.
+This seaside city located on Aquidneck island is often known as the ‘Sailing Capitol of the World’ and draws in visitors from all over the country, eager to explore and immerse themselves in the rich history of this quaint New England gem.

 If visiting from the South, you’ll drive over the Newport Bridge, which offers magnificent views of Narragansett Bay below.
-My favorite time to drive over the bridge is during the sunset, where the colors explode in bright shades of orange and yellow.
+My favorite time to drive over the bridge is during the summer sunset, when the colors explode in bright shades of orange and yellow.

 Escape to Block Island

 Catch an early ferry from Point Judith in Rhode Island and submerge yourself in the delights of this wonderful island.
 I make sure I visit here every year with my friends during the summer for a fun and adventurous day trip!

 Everyone has their preference on how to explore the island but in my opinion, the best way to see everything Block Island has to offer is by bike!
 You can either bring your own or rent a bike once you arrive.
 The same applies if you wish to drive round the island.

 The more days you have here the better, but if you are limited on time then you can still see so much of this wonderful place in a day!